MichaelKazarian/wds/_posts/2020-12-12-improve-your-foreign-vocabulary-part3.markdown

 #### Repeating

-Do you dancing or martial arts?
-To succeed, you must regurarly repeat hits.
-After hundreds of repeatings, your strike can take a win.
+Do you dance or do martial arts?
+To succeed, you must regularly repeat hits.
+After hundreds of repeatings, you can win a competition.
 Like any physical activity, word memorizing requires **regular repeating**!<br/>
 You can find different repetition techniques.
 Try them and select the most appropriate for your everyday training.
 You can start [this way](https://brightside.me/inspiration-tips-and-tricks/12-secrets-for-memorizing-things-easily-381310/).